Chronic Heart Failure

 Additionally, the following systemic abnormalities both underlie HF symptoms and contribute to HF progression: depressed sensitivity of baroreceptors, enhanced reactivity of chemoreceptors and muscular ergoreceptors, vascular endothelial dysfunction and impaired vasodilatory reserve, renal dysfunction, skeletal muscle dysfunction, functional or absolute iron deficiency with or without anemia, chronic inflammatory activation, and neuroendocrine dysfunction favoring catabolic pathways.

 HFpEF is less understood and is increasing in prevalence.
-Patients are more likely to be older, female, and obese, and have a better prognosis than those with HFrEF.
+Patients are more likely to be older, female, and with obesity, and have a better prognosis than those with HFrEF.
 They are less likely to have coronary heart disease and more likely to have hypertension, atrial fibrillation (AF), and sleep apnea.
-Pathophysiology involves heterogeneous factors, such as impaired LV relaxation due to excessive afterload (owing to elevated blood pressure, aortic stenosis, increased arterial stiffness, and impaired peripheral vasodilatory reserve), decreased passive LV compliance (mediated by changes in the extracellular matrix associated with concentric LV hypertrophy), chronotropic incompetence, microvascular coronary dysfunction, and accompanying myocardial oxidative stress with consequent stimulation of proinflammatory and profibrotic pathways.
+Pathophysiology involves heterogeneous factors, such as impaired LV relaxation due to excessive afterload (owing to elevated blood pressure [BP], aortic stenosis, increased arterial stiffness, and impaired peripheral vasodilatory reserve), decreased passive LV compliance (mediated by changes in the extracellular matrix associated with concentric LV hypertrophy), chronotropic incompetence, microvascular coronary dysfunction, and accompanying myocardial oxidative stress with consequent stimulation of proinflammatory and profibrotic pathways.

 Causes of high-output HF include conditions associated with hyperdynamic circulation: severe anemia, thyrotoxicosis, large systemic arteriovenous fistulas, advanced cirrhosis, polycythemia or secondary erythrocytosis, Paget disease, beriberi, carcinoid syndrome, or pregnancy.
 HF usually develops in patients with hyperdynamic circulation superimposed on an underlying heart disease, although it can occur in absence of structural heart disease.